rtheo/SATbox/README.md

 # SATbox
 Toolbox for exploring fractality in satisfiability (SAT) problems

-# V.1 Under Construction (Constant refactoring - Bugs may lurk anywhere inside!)
+# V.1 Under Construction (Heavy refactoring - Bugs may lurk anywhere inside!)

 (Guidelines to appear in a forthcoming publication.)